Royals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Diego Padres and Fernando Tatis Jr. will hit the field against the Kansas City Royals and Salvador Perez on Monday at 9:40 PM ET, at PETCO Park.
+Fernando Tatis Jr. and the San Diego Padres play Freddy Fermin and the Kansas City Royals at PETCO Park on Tuesday at 9:40 PM ET, in the second game of a three-game series.

-The Padres are -210 moneyline favorites for this matchup against the Royals (+170).
-The total for the contest has been listed at 9 runs.
+Bookmakers list the Padres as -225 moneyline favorites, while giving the underdog Royals +185 moneyline odds to win.
+The over/under for the contest is set at 8.5 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.